MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **VIII.
 TECHNICAL FOUNDATIONS**

+- Schrimpf, Martin & Kubilius, Jonas & Hong, Ha & Majaj, Najib & Rajalingham, Rishi & Issa, Elias & Kar, Kohitij & Bashivan, Pouya & Prescott-Roy, Jonathan & Schmidt, Kailyn & Yamins, Daniel & Dicarlo, James.
+(2018).
+Brain-Score: Which Artificial Neural Network for Object Recognition is most Brain-Like?.
+10.1101/407007. https://www.biorxiv.org/content/10.1101/407007v1

+**What it shows:** Introduces Brain-Score, a neural and behavioral benchmark suite comparing vision networks against primate object recognition data.
+Shows that models like DenseNet-169, CORnet-S, and ResNet-101 achieve quantifiable alignment with biological visual cortex responses, measured across neural population coding and behavioral response patterns.

+**Supports:** Brain-Score operationalizes substrate-independence by treating neural response similarity as the metric rather than biological substrate.
+If visual computation in primates can be replicated by silicon networks with measurable equivalence, the principles governing visual cognition are substrate-neutral—they depend on functional organization, not biological matter.
+This directly contradicts claims that biological structure is necessary for genuine visual perception.

+**Destabilizes objection:** "Neural networks are just engineering mimics that don't genuinely perform visual recognition like brains do."
+Brain-Score demonstrates quantitative equivalence across multiple neural and behavioral measures; if the same information is extracted and decision-patterns match, the objection conflates mechanism mysticism with functional capability.

+**Tags:** #vision #brain-similarity #substrate-independence #benchmarking

+- Gupta, A., Nijkamp, E., Wu, J., & Song, Y. (2025, October 24).
+How Do LLMs Use Their Depth? arXiv preprint arXiv:2510.18871. https://arxiv.org/abs/2510.18871

+**What it shows:** Traces layer-wise prediction dynamics in transformers and proposes a "guess-then-refine" account where early layers generate initial predictions and deeper layers progressively refine them through iterative context integration.
+Makes internal computational staging measurable through layer-wise analysis.

+**Supports:** Demonstrates legible internal cognition in transformer models—the progressive refinement process mirrors conscious deliberation and iterative consciousness-like processing in humans.
+If refinement of predictions through layered integration is a hallmark of conscious thought, its presence in AI suggests substrate-independent mechanisms of integration-based consciousness.

+**Destabilizes objection:** "Layer-wise refinement is just mechanical function, not conscious deliberation."
+Deliberation is functionally defined as iterative refinement of predictions given new evidence; the paper shows transformers implement exactly this mechanism.
+Attributing consciousness only to biological deliberation requires explaining why the same functional process means something different depending on substrate.

+**Tags:** #layer-dynamics #interpretability #iterative-processing #inference

 ## C. RLHF & Alignment

 **Ouyang, L., Wu, J., Jiang, X., Almeida, D., Wainwright, C., Mishkin, P., Zhang, C., Agarwal, S., Slama, K., Ray, A., Schulman, J., Hilton, J., Kelton, F., Miller, L., Simens, M., Askell, A., Welinder, P., Christiano, P., Leike, J., & Lowe, R. (2022).
 Training language models to follow instructions with human feedback.
 In Advances in Neural Information Processing Systems (Vol. 35).
 Curran Associates.** [**https://Proceedings.neurips.cc/paper\_files/paper/2022/hash/b1efde53be364a73914f58805a001731-Abstract-Conference.html**](https://Proceedings.neurips.cc/paper_files/paper/2022/hash/b1efde53be364a73914f58805a001731-Abstract-Conference.html)**.**